AndrewDMorgan/Pygame-Engine/README.md

             - screenSize (the size of the screen)
         - returns nothing
         - renders tile map to the screen
+    - RenderDepth
+        - same inputs, but the second to last argument is a dictionary with centers for every type of tile
+        - returns the tiles as objects in a list with assigned depths
+        - this enables you to sort them by depth with other objects
     - Copy
         - returns a copy of the class
     - Write